cms-sw/cmssw/HeterogeneousCore/SonicTriton/README.md

 If a model repository is provided, all of the models it contains will be provided to the server.
 * Older versions of Singularity have a short timeout that may cause launching the server to fail the first time the command is executed.
 The `-r` (retry) flag exists to work around this issue.

+A central `TritonService` is provided to keep track of all available servers and which models they can serve.
+The servers will automatically be assigned to clients at startup.
+If some models are not served by any server, the `TritonService` can launch a fallback server using the `triton` script described above.
+If the process modifiers `enableSonicTriton` or `allSonicTriton` are activated, the fallback server will launch automatically if needed and will use a local GPU if one is available.
+If the fallback server uses CPU, clients that use the fallback server will automatically be set to `Sync` mode.

+## Examples

 Several example producers (running ResNet50 or Graph Attention Network) can be found in the [test](./test) directory.